syedarifiqbal/Optimal-Coin-Combination/README.md

 ## About Optimal Coin Combination

-This project as a single page with a form and a single input field that will fulfills a given dollar value.
+This project has a single page with a form along with a single input field that will fulfills a given dollar value.
 The web page wll take a dollar value as input and interact with an API that computes and returns the optimal coin combination

 ##  Clone the project